-91. The researchers also critique the current practice of regulators who largely rely on "unpublished, non-peer reviewed data generated by the registrants" but ignore "published research because it often uses standards and procedures to assess quality that are different from those codified in regulatory agency data requirements, which largely focus
+85. The researchers also critique the current practice of regulators who largely rely on "unpublished, non-peer reviewed data generated by the registrants" but ignore "published research because it often uses standards and procedures to assess quality that are different from those codified in regulatory agency data requirements, which largely focus on avoiding fraud."
+In the researchers' view, "[s]cientists independent of the registrants should conduct regulatory tests of GBHs that include glyphosate alone, as well as GBH-product formulations."56

-92. The researchers also call for greater inclusion of GBHs in government-led
+86. The researchers also call for greater inclusion of GBHs in government-led toxicology testing programs:

 [A] fresh and independent examination of GBH toxicity should be undertaken, and . . . this re-examination be accompanied by systematic efforts by relevant agencies to monitor GBH levels in people and in the food supply, none of which are occurring today.
-The U.S. National Toxicology Program should prioritize a thorough toxicological assessment of the multiple pathways now identified as potentially vulnerable to GBHs.60 government funds to support research on GBHs, regulators could adopt a system through which manufacturers fund the registration process and the necessary testing:
+The U.S. National Toxicology Program should prioritize a thorough toxicological assessment of the multiple pathways now identified as potentially vulnerable to GBHs.57 government funds to support research on GBHs, regulators could adopt a system through which manufacturers fund the registration process and the necessary testing:

-93. The researchers suggest that, in order to fill the gap created by an absence of
+87. The researchers suggest that, in order to fill the gap created by an absence of

 "[W]e recommend that a system be put in place through which manufacturers of GBHs provide funds to the appropriate regulatory body as part of routine registration actions and fees.
 Such funds should then be transferred to appropriate government research institutes, or to an agency experienced in the award of competitive grants.
 In either case, funds would be made available to independent scientists to conduct the appropriate long-term (minimum 2 years) safety studies in recognized animal model systems.
-A thorough and modern assessment of GBH toxicity will encompass potential endocrine disruption, impacts on the gut microbiome, carcinogenicity, and multigenerational effects looking at reproductive capability and frequency of birth defects."61
+A thorough and modern assessment of GBH toxicity will encompass potential endocrine disruption, impacts on the gut microbiome, carcinogenicity, and multigenerational effects looking at reproductive capability and frequency of birth defects."58